foron/geoip-powerdns-info/README.md

 If you choose to run virtual instances, follow the [powerdns-auth guide](https://doc.powerdns.com/authoritative/guides/virtual-instances.html), as it also works with the recursor, even if it's not documented.

 Adapt the configuration to your environment.
-You'll probably have to change `local-address` and `local-port` (127.0.0.1 and 5353 in this example).
+You'll probably want to change `local-address` and `local-port` (127.0.0.1 and 5353 in this example).

 PowerDNS recursor should read the LUA file: